joergmlpts/olympus-wifi/README.md

 ```

 There is only one image.
 It is `PA220001.JPG` in directory `/DCIM/100OLYMP`.
 The
 image is a file of 2,514,746 bytes.
+Note that this command returns a plain text
+result. `get_imglist` is one of only a few commands commands that return plain
+text instead of XML.

-We want to download a smaller version with
+We want to download a smaller version of the image with command `get_resizeimg`:
-command `get_resizeimg`:

 #### Command with binary result